 Tourism has also steadily increased due to rising cooperation—from 3,800 tourists visiting Baku in 2016 to 17,556 in 2017.
 In 2018, there had been over 25,000 Pakistani tourists visiting Azerbaijan.
 Other than the strategic cooperation between the two nations, such an increase could also be attributed to the online accessibility of tourist visas since January 2017.

-A Shared Past May Reinforce the Alliance
+A Shared Past to Reinforce the Alliance

 Multani Caravanserai and the Baku Ateshgah are prime examples of the testified and tangible historic linkages shared by both nations.
 Azerbaijan-Pakistan relations trace their shared primordial roots with the Turks and hence Turkish culture is given much significance by both states.
 Both nation-states are Muslim-majority states, with both taking incessant positions against Islamophobia.

 Azerbaijan has extended its support to Pakistan in times of natural calamities.
-Under the patronage of Ms. Mehriban Aliyeva, the incumbent Vice-President of Azerbaijan, Heydar Aliyev Foundation regularly undertakes humanitarian projects in Pakistan.
+Under the patronage of Ms Mehriban Aliyeva, the incumbent Vice-President of Azerbaijan, the Heydar Aliyev Foundation regularly undertakes humanitarian projects in Pakistan.
 In the past, the Foundation constructed a girls’ school at a cost of 750,000 USD in the city of Muzaffarabad, Azad Kashmir following the 2005 earthquake.

 Armenia vs. Azerbaijan: Pakistan’s Stance

 The rancorous confrontation between Armenia and Azerbaijan has convulsed the world that is already battling the coronavirus pandemic.
 The tensions over the disputed territory can be traced back to 1918, and ironically, the same year marked the dawn of the Spanish flu pandemic.